 If there is one metabolism-boosting tip that you should adopt today, it’s this one!
 “In a 2014 study, 12 people who drank 500 mL of cold and room temperature water experienced an increase in energy expenditure,” says Medical News Today.
 Drinking water has also been associated with appetite suppression, making it the perfect beverage for your weight loss diet.

 Not only is drinking water great for weight loss but it is also key to overall health.
-According to a report, published in the medical journal Frontiers in Nutrition, chronic mild hypohydration is correlated with obesity, diabetes, cardiovascular disease, cancer and Alzheimer’s disease.
+According to a report, published in the journal Frontiers in Nutrition, chronic mild hypohydration is correlated with obesity, diabetes, cardiovascular disease, cancer and Alzheimer’s disease.
 Therefore, making sure you have consumed enough water ensures that your body, including your metabolism, is working at its best.

 2. Pump Up the Protein